PatrickKyei/exception/_posts/2022-02-18-the-trade-off-with-love.md

 Another thing I would recommend is determining which parts of this equation are genuinely fixed and which are flexible or might be made flexible.

 **If it's about your education,** could she/he be happy if you took 3yrs to get your masters or your degree?
 Could you guys commit to a relationship for a year and then get married whiles you are still in college?
-Maybe you don't have completely sacrifice the opportunity to pursue your education at all.
+Maybe you don't have to completely sacrifice the opportunity to pursue your education at all.

 **If its about your job taking you to another place,** do you work in this role for a few years and then negotiate going remote so that you could go back to be with him/her?
 Is it possible to agree to visit each other twice or once a month?
 Maybe plan a vacation trip together once every three month?